AOT-Technologies/forms-flow-ai/deployment/docker/README.md

 `FORMIO_MONGO_DATABASE`|Mongo Database  Name.
 Used on installation to create the database.Choose your own||`formio` `FORMIO_ROOT_EMAIL`|form.io admin login|eg. admin@example.com|`must be set to whatever email address you want form.io to have as admin user`
 `FORMIO_ROOT_PASSWORD`|form.io admin password|eg.CHANGEME|`must be set to whatever password you want for your form.io admin user`
- *  Follow the listed sub-instructions for getting the form.io based role IDs. **(Skip this step if the configuration of form.io role mapping already exists)**
+ *  Follow the listed sub-instructions for mapping form.io based role IDs. **(Skip this step if the configuration of form.io role mapping already exists)**
       *  Run `docker-compose up -d forms-flow-forms` to start.
         * Do a [health check for forms-flow-forms](../../forms-flow-forms#health-check)
       * Import the predefined Roles and Forms using [sample.json](../../forms-flow-forms/sample.json) using instructions from [Import the predefined Roles and Forms](../../forms-flow-forms/README.md#import-of-predefined-roles-and-forms)